-THE STUDIO FOR ART, FAITH & HISTORY IS A PUBLIC EXTENSION OF GORDON COLLEGE'S ARTS-ORIENTED SEMESTER PROGRAM IN ORVIETO.
+THE STUDIO FOR ART, FAITH & HISTORY IS A PUBLIC EXTENSION OF GORDON COLLEGE'S 20-years presence IN ORVIETO.

 Recent activities of the Studio:

 - An on-going series of plays that revivify the local tradition of medieval religious drama, both by recasting existing plays (La Discesa agli Inferi [The Harrowing of Hell], June 2016; L'Albero della Vita [The Tree of LIfe], January 2017; Santo Giovenale [Saint Juvenal], July 2018), and by creating new plays in the same tradition (Balaam & L'Asina [Balaam and the Talking Donkey], June 2017.

 - An on-going series of new plays that operate in the "sacre rappresentazione" tradition, such as Giobbe, an Italian translation of the contemporary French writer Fabrice Hadjadj's Job (January 2016), and Le Porte Regali, a drama created by Andrea Brugnera on the life of the 20th-century Russian Orthodox priest, mystic, mathematician, martyr, Pavel Florensky (January 2018).

 - A production in an Orvieto palazzo of Claudio Monteverdi’s Renaissance opera Orfeo, with professional musicians from New York City and Orvieto, in association with the Compagnia de’ Colombari theater company (June 2014).